ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ---
 layout: post
-title: "C++ Features and Resources"
+title: "C++ features and resources"
 date: 2016-11-24
 ---

-The post summarizes new features of c++.
+The post summarizes new features of c++ and list available internet resources about cpp.

 ## overloaded virtual function